As the name suggests, the Backup option in the Softaculous WordPress Manager lets you make a backup of your website.

-Because Softaculous backups have a habit of causing disk space issues we limit the number of Softaculous backups on most of our servers.
-If you reach the limit backups jobs will fail.
+Because Softaculous backups have a habit of causing disk space issues we limit the number of backups on most of our servers.
+Once you have reached the limit any future backups will fail.
 So, instead of using Softaculous we recommend making backups via cPanel’s Backup feature.

 If you still want to make a backup using Softaculous, simply click on the Backup button.
-By default, Softaculous backs up both the website files and database but you can exclude either the files or database.
+By default, Softaculous backs up both the website files and database but you can exclude either.
 You can also add a backup note, which can be useful to keep your backups organised.
 The Backup Location field has no special purpose – Softaculous backups are always stored in the softaculous_backups directory on your cPanel account.

 All backups are listed on the Backups and Restore page in Softaculous.
 The option is the fifth icon from the right in the horizontal navigation menu (the image of an archive folder).
-For each backup you got three options: you can download backups; restore backups and delete them.
+For each backup you got three options: you can download, restore and delete backups.

 Image: a list with backups made via Softaculous.